 Curling

-Curling has a sizable following in the Pacific Northwest particulary in Western Washington.
+Curling has a sizable following in the Pacific Northwest, particularly in Western Washington.

 Ben Richardson from Issaquah and Luc Violette from Lake Stevens will all represent Team USA in curling.

-Richardson, a 27-year-old, has participated in four national junior championships and has one silver medal in the 2016 Youth Olympic Games in Lillehammer.
+Richardson, 27, has competed in four national junior championships and has a silver medal from the 2016 Youth Olympic Games in Lillehammer.

 Violette, the son of two-time world champion Tom Violette, started curling at five-year-old.

-The 26-year-old also has an impressive curling resume, debuting in the first World Junior Championships at 14 years old.
+The 26-year-old has an impressive resume, debuting in the first World Junior Championships at age 14.

 He has participated in five junior national championships and earned a silver medal at the 2016 Youth Olympic Games.